barryvdh/barryvdh.github.io/_posts/2020-06-14-laravel-debugbar-vs-telescope-toolbar.md

 ## A little history

 When we started using Laravel at [Fruitcake](https://fruitcake.nl/), it was around the time of Laravel 3.
 It didn't have Composer support yet and was a bit limited, but did contain things like Eloquent and Blade templates.
-One of the things it also contained was a small toolbar called 'Anbu'.
-I think it was created by [Dayle Rees](https://github.com/daylerees), and it came bundled with Laravel 3.
+One of the things it also contained was a small toolbar called 'Anbu', created by [Dayle Rees](https://github.com/daylerees).

 ![Anbu](/img/posts/debugbar-telescopetoolbar/anbu.png)